-Read across from bitumen substances to oxidized asphalt, is justified based on the weight of evidence from all available studies and the fact that the oxidation process increases the molecular weight and is not expected to change the toxicity of the material.
+Read-across from Bitumen substances to oxidized asphalt is justified based on the weight of evidence from all available studies and the fact that the oxidation process increases the molecular weight and is not expected to change the toxicity of the material.

-Acute Toxicity: Samples of Bitumen substances have been tested in acute oral and dermal studies.
+Acute Toxicity: Samples of Bitumen substances have been tested in acute oral, inhalation and dermal studies.
 Results show the following:

-''' Rat oral LD{50} > 5000 \text{ mg/kg}{bw} (API, 1982a; API ,1982b) Rabbit dermal LD{50} > 2000 \text{ mg/kg}{bw} (API, 1982a; API, 1982b) '''
+Rat oral $LD{50} > 5000 \text{ mg/kg}{bw}$ (API, 1982a; API ,1982b) Rat inhalation $LC{50} > 94.4 \text{ mg/m}^3$ (Fraunhofer, 2000b) Rabbit dermal $LD{50} > 2000 \text{ mg/kg}{bw}$ (API, 1982a; API, 1982b)

-Fumes from OxiAsph (aerosol and vapour) have been tested in an acute inhalation study and the 4hr LC{50} (rat) was > 94.4 mg/m3 (Fraunhofer, 2000a; Fraunhofer, 2000b).
 Read across toxicity studies have been conducted on straight-run asphalt to assess the acute oral and dermal hazard (API, 1982a; API 1982b).
 For all these endpoints oxidized asphalt is not acutely toxic.

-Skin Corrosion / Irritation: Samples of Bitumen substances have been tested in rabbit skin irritation studies.
+Skin Corrosion / Irritation: OxiAsph has been tested in a rabbit skin irritation study.
 The data were derived using a 24 hour occluded exposure protocol.
-Only minimal, transient irritation was seen (API, 1982a; API, 1982b).
+Only minimal, transient irritation was seen (ARCO, 1973).
+The study is supported by skin irritation studies on Bitumen substances (API, 1982 a, b).

-Serious Eye Damage / Irritation: The effects of Bitumen substances on the eye have been investigated in rabbits.
-None of the samples tested showed more than minimal redness and swelling, which resolved quickly (API, 1982a; API, 1982b).
+Serious Eye Damage / Eye Irritation: The effects of OxiAsph on the eye have been investigated in rabbits.
+None of the samples tested showed more than minimal redness and swelling, which resolved quickly (ARCO, 1973).
+The study is supported by skin irritation studies on Bitumen substances (API, 1982a; API, 1982b).